Building Plausible: June 2020 recap

-After Dockerizing our whole codebase in May, I’ve moved our hosting from Heroku+Aiven over to Digital Ocean.
+After Dockerizing our whole codebase in May, I’ve moved our hosting from Heroku+Aiven over to DO.
 Heroku charges a premium for being very helpful in the build and deploy stages but with the new Docker setup we aren’t taking full advantage of it.
-Digital Ocean is much cheaper and I like that it runs completely on green energy.
+DO is much cheaper and I like that it runs completely on green energy.

 It might sound surprising but our hosted cloud server is running on a single $10/mo droplet with 1CPU and 2Gb memory.
 The heavy lifting is done by the Clickhouse database which is running on a $80/mo droplet with 6 CPUs and 16Gb memory.
 We’re also running the smallest managed Postgres instance at $15/mo.
 So all together we are hosting the cloud product for $105/mo.